patrickoser/comparable-lists/README.md

 Next:

-Style Login to alert user when username/pw was entered wrong not found and same for
-Signup when passwords dont match or an invalid email was e ntered.
+Style Login to alert user when username/pw was entered wrong not found and same for Signup when passwords dont match or an invalid email was entered.

 Check out Material-tailwind.